The Globalization of Military Power: NATO Expansion

 Kuwait to sign NATO agreement, Op. cit.

-Pr.
-Michel Chossudovsky, “Weapons of Mass Destruction:” Building a Pretext for Waging War on Iran?, Centre for Research on Globalization (CRG), November 1, 2006.
+Michel Chossudovsky, “Weapons of Mass Destruction:” Building a Pretext for Waging War on Iran?
+Global Research, November 1, 2006.

 Gulf states ‘can respond to attack,’ Gulf Daily News, Vol. XXIX (29), No. 364, March 19, 2007.